txhammer68/plasma-Lockscreen-nest-hub/systemd/readme.md

 ## Systemd changes
 _________
 * Edit systemd service files to reflect location of node js scripts
+* copy wakeup scripts to  /lib/systemd/system-sleep/
+ ** this will execute when system resumes from sleep mode

+* copy systemd .service and .timer files to /ext/systemd/system ** Use systemctl to enable and start the services and timers

 * copy natday.service to /etc/systemd/system/       --used to fetch calendar events daily at 12:10 am
 * copy natday.timer to /etc/systemd/system/         --used to fetch calendar events daily at 12:10 am
   * run sudo sudo systemctl start natday.service      --starts systemd service and timer